Amorymeltzer/mls/notes.md

 - Transitions https://github.com/d3/d3/blob/master/CHANGES.md#transitions-d3-transition
 - d3.active allows chained transitions for example
 - Colors are different, and now have opacity (who cares?) and perhaps new color scales
+#### Revamp plan
+- Make front page stats for last 10 or 15 games, move lifetime to subpage a la seasons?
+- Deal with graphs at beginning of season (ugly, pointless)
+- Combo this with shorter timeframe on front page, should be useful?
+- Deal with double-headers.
+Easy to just advance day by one but ugly.
+Prettier than the code needed for a workaround though...
+- Convert to python, R?
+- Change as many elements as possible from px to (r)em
+- Link to schedule on main page?
+Or show upcoming/next game(s)?
+- Videos?  gh-pages can't embed, but maybe plyr.js can?
+- Confirmatory output sorted by time not season?
+Everything works but it's unnerving
 #### Stats
 - More content! :+1: :100: :+1:
 - Team stats (RF/RA), PCA plots?